-How can you make your property website as effective as possible?
+How can you improve your online reputation through a WebDirect property website?
 Read on for website content and design tips that’ll turn your site into the perfect shop window.

 Your website is your way of telling the world what your property’s all about.
 But how can you make sure it gets your story across in the best way?
 We’ve put together a list of the basics that your site needs to cover if you want to increase reservations and improve your online reputation.

 So you’ve got a property website, what next?

 As you’ll be well aware by now, your website is key to your business.
 Not only is it the most profitable way of getting direct bookings, it’s also your shop window, your way of telling the world what you’re all about.
 It’s common knowledge in shopkeeping circles that the way you display your products can make all the difference.
 It can literally be the difference between a purchase and a customer walking away.
 So what does that mean for your website, your own shop window?

 If there’s one thing that gets people to engage with your property while looking at their mobile or computer, it’s photos.
 Whoever said a picture’s worth more than a thousand words wasn’t kidding.
 Research by Google suggests that users take just 0.017 seconds to judge a site’s visual appeal, which will influence the rest of their stay on the site – including the key decision to book or not.
 So photos are the first building block of a great property website.
 Big, professional photos that show off all the best bits of your property.
 High-resolution pictures that immediately say to the user: “you’ll feel right at home here”.
 Take photos of all your facilities, all rooms and all outdoor areas.
 The clearer an idea the guest has of your property, the more likely they’ll be to feel reassured enough to book.